Ibtasam-Rasool/Assign4Q1COMP3005/README.md

 **SpringBoot Set up:**

-A4Q1 contains springboot application (API, middleware) Install JAVA 17 or higher in application.properties set datasoure url to whatever port your psql server runs on using your IDE run the application you can go to file A4Q1Application.java to run it
+File A4Q1 contains springboot application (API, middleware)

+Install JAVA 17 or higher
+in application.properties set datasoure url to whatever port your psql server runs on using your IDE run the application you can go to file A4Q1Application.java to run it